jagged-dev/fetch/README.md

 ## Introduction

-For all the dog-lovers out there, **Fetch a Friend** is the tool you need to search for, sort and filter through, and match with shelter dogs!
+For all the dog-lovers out there, **fetch a friend** is the tool you need to search for, sort and filter through, and match with shelter dogs!
 With access to a large database of shelter dogs, finding your new best friend is only one fetch away.

 ## Getting Started